AskMeAgain/Event-Meshinery/README.md

 ### Context

-A single tasks defines a single data container (Context), which gets worked and passed on.
-This container is used in processors for input and output type.
+A single tasks defines a single data edgeData (Context), which gets worked and passed on.
+This edgeData is used in processors for input and output type.
 If you want to change this type, you need to call the contextSwitch() method which takes a mapping method to the new Context type and a new defaultOutputSource.